PoojaNangude/gigasheet-coding-problem/README.txt

 2. Run the command 'npm install' to install the required packages
 3. Run the command 'npm start' to execute the application

+Output screenshot has been added in the project directory.

 FUNCTIONALITIES IMPLEMENTED:
 1. The domain is highlighted if it ranks anywhere between 1 to 100 (100 exclusive)
 2. Additional customisation and styling